You are using an outdated browser. Please upgrade your browser to improve your experience.

 The most accessible locations

 Some of the most beautiful and peaceful locations are often the most remote.
-We also considered the number of car parks in each destination and ranked them by accessibility.
-We recommend doing further research into terrain and disability access to make sure your desired location suits everyone's needs.
+Here, we’ve considered the number of car parks in each place and ranked them by accessibility.
+It may be worth doing more research into your chosen location to make sure it suits everyone's needs.

 1. Peak District